What Is The Simply Investing Report & How It Can Help You?

 For both new investors and new subscribers who do not already own them, the top-ranked dividend stocks should be considered first buys.

 Simply Investing’s Top 5 Stocks

-“The 5” represents stocks that are also of high quality and undervalued.
+“The 5” represents stocks that are also of high quality and undervalued for cash from dividends.
 Stocks in the top 5 change more frequently than the top-ranked stocks.

 They represent stocks that have met most of the 9 quantitative investing rules.
-Just like the top-ranked stocks, the 5 also have the potential for capital appreciation and dividend growth.
+Just like the top-ranked stocks, the 5 dividend stocks also have the potential for capital appreciation and dividend growth.

 Once the reader has established positions in the top-ranked stocks, companies from the top 5 are the next best investment choices.

 This section represents stocks that are trading at historically low prices.
 They can be considered for purchase.

 The Simply Investing report advises starting with those undervalued stocks that have the highest grade out of the 9 quantitative investing rules.
 And, for convenience, the list is separated between US stocks and Canadian stocks.
 Buying undervalued stocks is a great way to build a dividend portfolio for consistent income.